BhautikLukhi/BDA/README.md

 # BDA_Assignments

-Refer to excercise02.pdf for assignment questions.
+Refer to exercise pdf files for assignment questions.